Housing Selection Process

 Cancellation/Loss of Housing

-A student whose financial account with the College is not in good standing as of August 1, 2013, will have his/her room reservations canceled.
-The student's account will be considered in good standing if on August 1, 2013:
+A student whose financial account with the College is not in good standing as of August 3, 2015, may have his/her room reservations canceled.
+The student's account will be considered in good standing if on August 3, 2015:

-Students whose immunization records are not in compliance as of August 1, 2013, will have their room reservations canceled.
+Students whose immunization records are not in compliance as of August 3, 2015, may have their room reservations canceled.

 Students covered by the Residency Requirement who lose housing per an outstanding balance or failure to meet health compliance will also forfeit their enrollment at Emerson College.